joelchan/notes/content/Synthesis is hard to do with people who don’t share context with you.md

 Authored By::  [[P- Joel Chan]], [[P- Rob Haisfield]], [[P- Brendan Langen]]

-An exciting hypothesis that motivates our work is that making discourse graphs widely available could accelerate human synthesis work, and thereby accelerate innovation and scientific discovery. [[../LitReview/Main/C- Effective synthesis is necessary for innovation and scientific progress.md|C- Effective synthesis is necessary for innovation and scientific progress]].
+An exciting hypothesis that motivates our work is that making discourse graphs widely available could accelerate human synthesis work, and thereby accelerate innovation and scientific discovery. [[C- Effective synthesis is necessary for innovation and scientific progress.md|C- Effective synthesis is necessary for innovation and scientific progress]].
 Yet, our first challenge is to enable people to perform distributed synthesis.
 For many people, this is a challenge!

 ## Synthesis typically occurs in one mind

 Synthesis involves individuals putting together many pieces in their minds, but It is often argued that [synthesis occurs in a single mind](https://notes.andymatuschak.org/Great_creative_work_is_usually_the_product_of_a_single_person).
 In our research, surprisingly few participants had distributed synthesis experiences to share.
-Why?  [[((9LwW0ZobI|*]]))
+Why?

 In the early stages of synthesis, when people have [[half-baked ideas not ready yet]], they prefer to work on their own or with a close companion.